edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/README.md

 # Towards a Lossless Conversion for Spiking Neural Networks with Negative Spike Dynamics

 ***
 **This code can be used as the supplemental material for the paper: "Towards a Lossless Conversion for Spiking Neural Networks with Negative Spike Dynamics".
-(Submitted to *Advanced Intelligent Systems, Wiley*, July, 2023)** .
+(Accepted to *Advanced Intelligent Systems, Wiley*, October, 2023)** .
 ***

 ## Citation:
 To be completed.

 ### **Features**:
 - This supplemental material gives a reproduction function of ANN training, testing and converted SNN inference experiments in our paper.
-Besides, additional results for spiking MLP on FashionMNIST and VGG-Net (CNN 2) on CIFAR10 are provided.
+Besides, additional results for spiking MLP on FashionMNIST dataset and VGG-Net (CNN 2) on CIFAR10 dataset are provided.

 ## File overview: